Home

 California is not alone as reservoirs throughout the West are draining.

-Lake Mead, the most important reservoir within the nation formed by the Hoover Dam on the Colorado River, needs a new pump to ensure water can move to Las Vegas.
+Lake Mead, the most important reservoir in the nation formed by the Hoover Dam on the Colorado River, wants a new pump to make sure water can movement to Las Vegas.

-"The issue with climate change is that it takes all of the historical patterns and type of shifts them," NASA scientist Dr. JT Reager instructed CBS Information' Ben Tracy.
+"The issue with climate change is that it takes all of the historic patterns and sort of shifts them," NASA scientist Dr. JT Reager instructed CBS News' Ben Tracy.

-Reager mentioned the West is in a 22-year megadrought, as local weather change makes it hotter and drier.
+Reager said the West is in a 22-year megadrought, as local weather change makes it hotter and drier.

-"We're just starting to see the dominoes fall.
-It's drier, we're starting to see much less water in our reservoirs, and we have fires, and in California, there's simply this series of consequences that we anticipate," said Reager.
+"We're simply beginning to see the dominoes fall.
+It is drier, we're starting to see much less water in our reservoirs, and now we have fires, and in California, there's just this series of penalties that we anticipate," said Reager.

 Leave a Reply